lananh-tran/Polybius-Encryptor/README.md

 ### Acknowledgement

-The initial solution for encrypting a text based on the Polybius square is provided by [AstroDestroyer146](https://youtu.be/wVC41DOnfZU).
+The initial solution for encrypting a text based on the Polybius square was provided by [AstroDestroyer146](https://youtu.be/wVC41DOnfZU).
 I added my own modification for the Polybius cube encryption and the solution for the decryption of an encrypted text.

 ## Installation